zigth/SubAdjust/README.md

 	'-150'
 - when prompted for start time limitation:
 	'n'
+- when prompted for confirmation: anything other than 'back'

 2) subtitle are correct up to 25min 13sec into the video at which point they are 2.4 sec early:
 - enter file name